-I reflected, as I have more often since I’ve been coaching, how poorly we as physicians process emotions in general.
+As I do more often since I’ve been coaching, I reflected how poorly we as physicians process emotions in general.
 I plan a future blog devoted wholly to this.
-This podcast episode emphasizes what we can do with the stress when we can’t control the stressors.
+This podcast episode emphasizes what we can do with stress when we can’t control the stressors.
 We know chronic stress can lead to burnout.

-The newer term, which some argue should replace the term burnout while others suggest they are separate yet integrally related concepts, is moral injury.
+The newer term is moral injury, which some argue should replace the term burnout, while others suggest they are separate yet integrally related concepts, is moral injury.
 Moral injury in healthcare is when we don’t or can’t prevent an act that transgresses our deeply held moral beliefs engrained in us, such as putting the patient first.
-Many physicians are in near-impossible situations with the demands of stakeholders such as insurance companies, healthcare systems, finances, liability, and EMRs competing with the physician’s moral code.
+Many physicians are in near-impossible situations with stakeholders' demands such as insurance companies, healthcare systems, finances, liability, and EMRs competing with the physician’s moral code.
 We have more at stake, more responsibilities, with more risk now more than ever.
 This competes with a coinciding ever-increasing loss of autonomy.
 All while trying to do what we feel is best.

 The reason for the terminology debate is that some feel the term “burnout” implies the issue is with the physician and that “moral injury” demonstrates that the system has created the situation.
-There was a recent article that showed physicians in the US have very high resilience rates, but even the most resilient ones had a high rate of burnout.
+A recent article showed physicians in the US have very high resilience rates, but even the most resilient ones had a high rate of burnout.
 Article #3 So, clearly, it’s not a resilience deficit.

 Resident physicians, especially, have little control in most systems.
-How we think, feel, act, however, is in our control, which is focus of coaching.
+However, how we think, feel, act, however, is in our control, which is the focus of coaching.
 That’s one of the reasons I loved this particular podcast.
 What can we control?
 Modalities such as mindfulness, gratefulness, self-care, and coaching all help mitigate stress and improve well-being when we cannot control the stressors.
 (Article #5).
-The Nagoski sisters, in addition, list some very practical ways in which we can help ourselves.
+The Nagoski sisters also list some very practical ways in which we can help ourselves.